SoftUni-Internal/interactive-content/EN/02-Workshop-Components/00-Problem.md

 - Image which is provided with the resources (the origami logo)
 - Paragraph with class name "description" which holds the current post description
-- Div wrapper for a span which holds the current post author
+- Div wrapper for a span that holds the current post author

 **Try to separate the styles and the structure for (div wrapper) into another component called postAuthor or something like that.**

 # Footer

 The Footer component should have a "Footer" class name.

 [image assetsSrc="ReactJs-Workshop-Components-13.png" /]
 [image assetsSrc="ReactJs-Workshop-Components-14.png" /]